 - They felt it isn’t their place to question the team

 Now is a good time to take a few moments to think about how you have handled situations where you felt something wasn’t right or your doctor was making a mistake.
 Have you felt comfortable speaking up?
 What has stopped you?
-Whatever issues that may have held you back from speaking up in the past, it’s time to let go of your fears and worries.
+Whatever issues that may have held you back from speaking up when you think your doctor is wrong, it’s time to let go of your fears and worries.
 Speaking up when something doesn’t seem right, or you think your doctor isn’t listening to you, is a key to getting the best healthcare, and the best outcome, possible.
 Like anything else in life, the more you do it, the easier it gets.
 And keep in mind that speaking up assertively, but politely, is the best way to get the attention you deserve and need.

 For more information on the importance of being engaged in your care, read my recent blog posts: